muneeb-121/xgrid-task/README.md

 ### Mongoose

-For object mapping to monogDB
+For object mapping to mongoDB

 ### Passport JS